sizovs/PipelinR/README.md

 }
 ```

 A command must have **a single** matching handler.
-By default, PipelinR finds a matching handler by looking at the first generic parameter:
+By default, PipelinR finds a matching handler by looking at the first generic parameter.
+It's `Ping`:

 ```
 class PingHandler implements Command.Handler<Ping, Voidy> {